-Under the UCC, a person with a voidable title has the power to transfer title to a good-faith purchaser for value (see Figure 18.2 "Voidable Title").
-The UCC defines good faith as "honesty in fact in the conduct or transaction concerned."Uniform Commercial Code, Section 1-201(19).
+Under the UCC, a person with a voidable title has the power to transfer title to a good-faith purchaser for value (see Figure 9.2 "Voidable Title").
+The UCC defines good faith as "honesty in fact in the conduct or transaction concerned."
+Uniform Commercial Code, Section 1-201(19).
 A "purchaser" is not restricted to one who pays cash; any taking that creates an interest in property, whether by mortgage, pledge, lien, or even gift, is a purchase for purposes of the UCC.
 And "value" is not limited to cash or goods; a person gives value if he gives any consideration sufficient to support a simple contract, including a binding commitment to extend credit and security for a preexisting claim.
-Recall from Chapter 9 "The Agreement" that a "voidable" title is one that, for policy reasons, the courts will cancel on application of one who is aggrieved.
+Recall from (Reference mayer 1.0-ch09 not found in Book) that a "voidable" title is one that, for policy reasons, the courts will cancel on application of one who is aggrieved.
 These reasons include fraud, undue influence, mistake, and lack of capacity to contract.
 When a person has a voidable title, title can be taken away from her, but if it is not, she can transfer better title than she has to a good-faith purchaser for value.
-(See Section 18.4.2 "Defrauding Buyer Sells to Good-Faith Purchaser for Value" at the end of this chapter.)
+(See Section 9.4.2) "Defrauding Buyer Sells to Good-Faith Purchaser for Value" at the end of this chapter.)